 Goji berries have become really popular over the past decade and are usually sold in their dried form.
 They are bright red in color and have been hailed as a ‘superfood’.
 These berries are known for their reverse aging effects and help fight cancer due to their high content of anti-oxidants.
 They also significantly improve eyesight.
 Goji berries are rich in Vitamin A, copper, selenium, riboflavin, and iron.

-They are native to the Himalayas and mountainous region of China.
+Goji berries are native to the Himalayas and mountainous region of China.
 They are tolerant of the cold, poor soils, extreme heat, and drought.
-They are consumed as ea in Korea and China.
 They have a great, unique taste that is flavorful, chewy, little sweet and slightly bitter taste.
-They are even used in many dishes like cookies and cakes.

 Huckleberries are very similar to the blueberry since they are dark blue-ish purple.
 They have a distinctly sweet-sour, woodsy taste that makes them a great ingredient for pies, candies, and cakes.
 They are also eaten fresh or made into jams or baked goods.
 Huckleberries have antibacterial properties, lower cholesterol, and improve pre-natal health.